 There are many others but these are certainly high quality sources of protein.
 Whey protein and isolates are not strictly vegan, as they are derived from the milk from the cow.

 How Do You Use Plant Protein Powder?

 Vegan powders can be consumed by simply mixing with water, or other fluids such as milk, coconut water, or with healthy smoothies.
 You can also use it to cook with.
 A typical serving suggestion is to take 30g per day.

 Studies have shown that this is the ideal amount to repair muscles damaged after physical exertion, and to initiate muscle protein synthesis.
 The allow new muscle to repair and grow.

-The best way to get protein as a vegan is certainly to use plant based products that are high in protein.
+The best way to get protein is certainly to use plant based products that are high in protein.

 The great thing about consuming vegan and plant based products is that you also get many other health benefits and vitamins and minerals that you may not get with other sources.

 What Are The Benefits Of Consuming Them?

 Studies have shown that using plant powder can improve the composition and exercise performance.
 They've also been known to help reduce heart related diseases as plant proteins inhibit cholesterol absorption.